bobbicodes/nes-lisp-mml/design-notes/notes/installing assembled NSF driver.md

   lda	($00), y
   ```
 - Cool, so now that's no mystery.
 - I guess we're done here?
-The next task will be [[generating music data.md]], but... well, I guess we still need to figure out the deal with the channel data streams, since that's where we will need to adjust the addresses.
+The next task will be [[generating%20music%20data.md]], but... well, I guess we still need to figure out the deal with the channel data streams, since that's where we will need to adjust the addresses.
 Let's continue stepping through until we find it, and then we can isolate the addresses.
 - ## Locating data streams
 - So it's the song header that has the pointers in it.
 We know that already.
 - Where it gets set in `stream_ptr_lo` and `stream_ptr_hi` is actually right here.